instadeepai/aichor-demo/parallel-jobs-demo/scenarios/scenario-4.md

         shmSizeGB: 0

 ```
-The code for this scenario would be identical to the previous scenario
+The code for this scenario would be identical to scenario 3 and the resulting containers and logs will also be the same, just that they will be deployed 2 at a time per replica